 Mr. Gianoni's employment agreement includes a compensation recovery, or clawback, provision requiring that he return to us all incentive-based compensation he receives from us to the extent required by any Company clawback or recoupment policy, Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and/or Section 304 of the Sarbanes-Oxley Act of 2002.
+The Company's retention agreements with the other NEOs include similar compensation clawback provisions.
 In addition, the Company's 2016 Equity and Incentive Compensation Plan, as amended and restated (the "2016 Plan"), contains a provision that all awards under the 2016 Plan are subject to all applicable Company policies and laws regarding clawbacks, forfeitures, or recoupments.